hiveot/hub/docs/design-overview.md

 * An IoT protocol binding that bridges an existing IoT protocol to the HiveOT hub.
 Example bindings are for zwave, zigbee, CoAP protocols, and for external data sources such as weather stations, email, sms message and so on.
 * A service that enriches information.
 For example, the history service provides the ability to query historical event data obtained from Things.

-Consumers are users of information.
-Consumers subscribe to the Hub for events from Things and publish actions to trigger an action on a Thing.
+The hub acts as an agent to consumers, who subscribe to the Hub for events from digital twin Things and publish actions to trigger an action on a Thing.
 The authorization to subscribe to events and publish actions depends on the role the consumer has on the Hub.
 The Hub predefines roles for viewers, operators, managers and administrators.
 Additional custom roles can be defined with fine-grained access to specific sources.

 An illustration of the event flow can be found here: [Event Flow](event-flow.jpg)

 An illustration of the action flow can be found here: [Action Flow](action-flow.jpg)

-In addition to receiving events and publishing of actions, consumers can receive a progress updates of an action through action status messages.
-When a user publishes an action request, the Hub digital twin forwards it to the agent for the Thing.
-The agent passes it to the device and sends the response back to the digital twin, which in turn passes it on to the consumer.
-Changes to the state of the device are send by the device as property updates to the digital twin, which in turn passes it on to observers of that property.
-This approach allow consumers to be notified of time-delayed updates that result from actions.
+When publishing an action, consumers receive response messages until the action has completed.
+When a user publishes an action request, the Hub digital twin passes it to the agent for the Thing.
+The agent passes it to the device and determines a running or completed response.
+The response is send back to the digital twin, who uses the correlationID to match it with the original request.
+The digital twin then passes it on to the consumer.
+The Hub API uses the standardized RequestMessage and ResponseMessage envelopes while the underlying transport protocol such as http-basic or websocket binding maps requests and response to their protocol specific counterpart.

+Changes to the state of the device are send by the device as property updates to the digital twin, who observes all property changes.
+The digital twin updates its state and then notifies the observers of the digital twin with the new value.

-In addition, the digitwin runtime offers an API to read the most recent actions and their delivery status.
-This lets the consumer view when the action was delivered, which is especially important for devices that are only intermittently reachable.
+The digitwin runtime supports operations to read the most recent property value, event value and action status.
+The underlying transport binding translates the request to the protocol specific format and does the reverse for the response..

 Services combine the capabilities of agents and consumers.
 They can publish events and actions, receive actions, and subscribe to events through the service agent.
 Services authenticate using a predefined authentication token, which is generated by the launcher.
 On startup, services register the roles that are allowed to invoke actions on the service.
 For example, the included history service requires the viewer role for sending the action to read the history and manager role to configure the history.